TanyaElizabeth13/MilestoneProject1/README.md

 The about page will contain a company history story with key points of the company’s past.

+> As an owner of the site, I want to show the history of the company.

 **Contact page**

 The contact page will contain a contact form so users can submit their details and be contacted by the company, the form will require name, phone, email, and postcode.

+> As a fist time user of the site, I want to learn how to contact the company.

+> As an owner of the site, I want customers to be able to send a message to contact them back at a late date.

 There will also be an image with an inspirational message to fit in with the site narrative.

 Above the footer the contact page will include an embedded google map showing the location of the company’s head office.
 With embedded google maps you can click to open it in the google maps app as standard.

+> As a fist time user of the site, I want to find where the company is located.

+> As a returning user of the site, I want to be able to quickly find the location of the company, possibly while on the move.

+> As an owner of the site, I want to have the location of the company easily available for new and current clients.

 ---